XJay18/RandomForest/README.md

     callgraph.render("tree.png", show_null_returns=False)
     ```

-    The output plot may seem like this (this is an example of using the implemented $\texttt{DecisionTree}$ to predict whether an email is ham or spam):
+    The output plot may seem like this (this is an example of using the implemented *Decision Tree* to predict whether an email is ham or spam):
     ![tree_vis](tree.png)

     The green nodes represent leaves.